 This project documents a specific section of Weinberg Creek through four seasons.

-Biological Regionalism: Big Mary’s Creek, Vesuvius, VA
+Biological Regionalism: Big Mary’s Creek, Vesuvius, Virginia, USA

-“Life, Death and Beauty” solo exhibition and catalogue
+“Life, Death and Beauty”

 Washington and Lee University, Lexington, VA